York County Regional Chamber honors business leaders

 More than 450 business leaders and community members came together during the celebration at the Baxter Hood Center at York Technical College.

 Sigmon “Sig” Huitt with Chernoff Newman accepted the Lifetime Business Achievement Award.
-A York County native, Newman has given more than 40 years to volunteer and professional efforts in the Carolinas.
+A York County native, Huitt has given more than 40 years to volunteer and professional efforts in the Carolinas.

 His efforts include the Rock Hill school bond, “Pennies for Progress” and extending county council terms to four years.